Fed lifts U.S. rates by quarter percentage point

 MICHAEL ARONE, CHIEF INVESTMENT STRATEGIST, STATE STREET GLOBAL ADVISORS, BOSTON

 “The thing that folks were watching for, which they went ahead and did, was remove the word ‘accommodative’ in regard to their monetary policy.
-It does seem to potentially indicate they believe monetary policy is becoming less accommodative and getting more toward that neutral rate.
+It does seem to potentially indicate they believe monetary policy is becoming less accommodative and getting more towards that neutral rate.
 To me it is an early signal that perhaps next year they will finish this tightening cycle from that standpoint.
 It is one of the key takeaways from today’s meeting.

 “What you are going to see, again we are talking minutes after the announcement, this idea - the removal of that word accommodative – market participants are taking that as a signal that monetary policy has become more neutral, more normalized.
 That will signal the Fed is getting near the end of this tightening cycle and it is only September and the market is going to applaud that.
 You are see seeing a reaction to it here in the early-going.”

-STOCKS: The S&P 500 .SPX extended gains and was last up 0.33 percent.
-The Dow .DJI also rose further and was last up 0.23 percent.
-BONDS: The 10-year U.S. Treasury note US10YT=RR yield slipped to 3.0741 percent and the 2-year yield US2YT=RR eased to 2.8229 percent.
-FOREX: The dollar index .DXY turned slightly lower from slightly higher.
-It was off 0.04 percent.
+STOCKS: The S&P 500 .SPX extended gains and was last up 0.46 percent.
+The Dow .DJI also rose further and was last up 0.36 percent.
+BONDS: The 10-year U.S. Treasury note US10YT=RR yield initially slipped then rose to 3.0815 percent and the 2-year yield US2YT=RR eased then went flat at 2.8269 percent.
+FOREX: The dollar index .DXY initially erased a slight gain then firmed to trade up 0.06 percent.

 Americas Economics and Markets Desk; +1-646 223-6300